 Fire Retardant Tarps

 Our selection of fire retardant tarps are certified under the California State Fire Marshal and go through a very strict two-part testing process.
 The first part is conducting with an independent testing agency.
 Finally, they are tested by the California State Fire Marshal's office.
-Our selection of fire retardant tarps is available in silver or white, and includes the California State Fire Marshal tag permanently affixed to the side of the tarp.
-Regardless of the color that you choose, you can be assured that each fireproof tarp in our fire retardant collection is made with waterproof and UV resistant heavy-duty polyethylene.
-These fireproof tarps are similar to non-fire retardant polyethylene tarps in that they have a 14 by 14 mesh count and 12 mil thickness.
+Our selection of fire retardant tarps is available in silver, white or clear, and includes the California State Fire Marshal tag permanently affixed to the side of the tarp.
+Regardless of the color that you choose, you can be assured that each fireproof tarp in our fire retardant collection is made with waterproof heavy-duty polyethylene.
+The white and silver polyethylene fireproof tarps are similar to non-fire retardant polyethylene tarps in that they have a 14 by 12 mesh count and 12 mil thickness.
 These fire retardant tarps can be used for any application that requires a poly tarp which is basically anything that needs protection from water but still needs air circulation.

 Our fire-resistant tarps can be used for blaze containment, particularly with tent structures.
 In addition, these tarps can protect against static electricity as well as providing protection for anything the needs to avoid the sun.
 Tarps used for fire containment purposes are particularly useful during the winter construction season as construction sites in colder climates often use a heating source to keep the workers warm.
 A heat resistant tarp can be used to protect the workers in the event the heating source was to malfunction and burst into flames.
 A1 Tarps has flame retardant poly tarps available in a variety of sizes to suit your application needs.